yogurt-foundation/yogurt-css-documentation/docs/spacing/margin.md

 ## Margin

-Utilities for controlling an element's margin.
+Utilities for manipulating an element's margin.

 ### Usage